jasongrimes/fretboardfoundation/_chapters/020-chords/030-treble-string-triads.md

 The “treble strings” are the three highest-pitched strings, and the "bass strings" are the three lowest-pitched strings.

-Moveable, three-note triad chord shapes are found on each group of three consecutive strings: the top-three (1-3), upper-middle (2-4), lower-middle (3-5),
+Movable, three-note triad chord shapes are found on each group of three consecutive strings: the top-three (1-3), upper-middle (2-4), lower-middle (3-5),